tezamo/oil-shocks-usa/README.md

      - Generate Impulse Response Functions (IRFs) for responses of CPI and IPI to oil supply surprises and news shocks.
      - Output results to console or save figures/plots (e.g., IRFs as described in Section 5.2 of the report).

-5. View the report: Open [`report`](https://tezamo.github.io/oil-shocks-usa/present.html)  in a web browser for a detailed narrative, including embedded figures (e.g., IRFs) and methodological explanations.
+5. View the report:

+   Open [`report`](https://tezamo.github.io/oil-shocks-usa/present.html) and [`analysis`](https://tezamo.github.io/oil-shocks-usa/analysis.html) in a web browser for a detailed narrative, including embedded figures (e.g., IRFs) and methodological explanations.

 ## Key Findings (from the Report)